camilamaia/colors-app/README.md

 First iOS app developed! - based on [Aprendendo Swift do Iniciante ao Avançado.
 (Mac e Windows)](https://www.udemy.com/aprendendoswift3/) Udemy Course

+With this app you can change the square's color with the buttons and the opacity of it using the slider :)

 ---

 ![Screenshot 1](/screenshots/screenshot-1.png)